Penetration Testing for Healthcare: How to Get Started

 Step 1 Identify Critical Assets and Risks

 First, identify your most critical protection needs.
-In healthcare, this usually relates to systems that store or operate on ePHI (an electronic form of protected health information), life-critical medical devices, their core network infrastructure, and high-value web applications.
+In healthcare, this usually relates to systems that store or operate on ePHI (an electronic form of protected health information), life-critical medical devices.
+Their core network infrastructure, and high-value web applications.
 Include participants from IT, security, compliance, and clinical divisions while creating an asset inventory.

 Step 2: Define Goals and Scope of the Test